weng-lab/logojs-package/docs/dna_logos.md

 ## Without React: embedDNALogo function

-Outside of React, use the `logosj.embedDNALogo` function to embed a `DNALogo` component in a `div`.
+Outside of React, use the `logojs.embedDNALogo` function to embed a `DNALogo` component in a `div`.
-`logosj.embedDNALogo` takes two arguments:
+`logojs.embedDNALogo` takes two arguments:

 * **div**: HTML element in which to embed the DNA logo; its `innerHTML` will be replaced by the rendered logo.